iestyn-lewis/czpl/index.md

 ## What is it?

-# Please visit our new website [lewismidi.com/czpl](https://lewismidi.com/czpl) for more information and to order!

 The CZ Patch Library (CZPL) is an essential companion for the Casio CZ series of synthesizers.
 It contains:

 * 2,186 presets.
 Brasses, basses, pads, leads, percussion, drums, it's all in there.